cimentadaj/perccalc/README.md

 calculates percentile differences from ordered categorical variables.
 He explains his procedure very much in detail in the appendix of the book chapter but no formal implementation has been yet available on the web.

-With this package I introduce two functions that apply the procedure.
+With this package I introduce two functions that apply the procedure:

-The package has two main functions:

   - `perc_diff`, for calculating percentile differences
   - `perc_dist`, for calculating scores for all percentiles